ggakila/alx-low_level_programming/README.md

-This is about learning how to program in C
+This repository contains the entire progess of learning C programming language.